The creativity of author, designer, broadcaster Ben Arogundade

 *ACTRESS JESSICA ALBA’S ETHNICITY, NATIONALITY, PARENTS RACE - ACCORDING TO GOOGLE SEARCH

 The number of people worldwide who Google the phrase, “Is Jessica Alba black?”, each month.

-The number of people worldwide who Google the phrase, “Jessica Alba’s ethnicity, nationality, parents race background & heritage”, each month.
+The number of people worldwide who Google the variants, “Jessica Alba’s ethnicity, nationality, parents race background & heritage”, each month.

 *All figures for “Actress Jessica Alba’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.